MSRConnections/Azure-training-course/Content/On-Demand High Throughput and High Performance Computing in Azure/SLURM Linux Cluster HOL/SLURM Linux Cluster HOL.md

 1. Open your terminal window tool of choice and change the directory to where you copied the files.

-1. In your terminal editor, open **copyimages.sh**.
-This file will copy the sample images to your input storage blob for processing.
+1. In your editor, open **copyimages.sh**.
+This script file is intended to copy the sample images to your input storage blob for processing.

 1. Back in the Azure Portal, Access keys blade you have open, click the select all button next to Connection strings, KEY1, and press your operating system copy to the clipboard keystroke.